 BCPOS agricultural leases currently prohibit tenants from any form of control of wildlife, whether through non-lethal methods such as hazing or through lethal methods such as hunting.
-Firearms are prohibited on open space; therefore, tenants cannot use damage tags administered by CPW and are not allowed to solicit assistance from local hunters.
+Firearms are prohibited on open space; therefore, tenants are not eligible for damage tags administered by CPW or allowed to solicit assistance from local hunters.
 Tenants may also be ineligible for game damage compensation via CPW for failing to meet specific criteria.
 In order for tenants to qualify, CPW requires that landowners do not unreasonably restrict hunting for the problem species on the property, restrict public land access, or lease hunting rights.